shrutzyadnik10/Instagram-Clone/README.md

 ## Contact

-For any questions or feedback, feel free to contact us at [your.email@example.com](mailto:yadnikshruti07@gmail.com).
+For any questions or feedback, feel free to contact us at [Shruti Yadnik](mailto:yadnikshruti07@gmail.com).